MnCLosSantos/mnc-timetrials/README.md

 2. **Installation:**
    - Place the folder in your `resources` directory.
-   - Add `ensure midnightclub-timetrials` to your server config.
+   - Add `ensure mnc-timetrials` to your server config.
    - Make sure dependencies start first!

 3. **Configuration:**
    - Edit `config.lua` to set up races, buy-ins/buyouts, rewards, vehicles, NPCs, and more.
-   - Customize proximity taunts, blip names, UI positions, and cooldowns.
+   - Customize proximity taunts, blip names, and cooldowns.

 ---